rayxyz/goby/README.md

 # How to use
 ## Setup
+### Init database
+To test out if the framework is working as expected by going through the workflow.
+We need initiate the test database `goby` here.
+Executing the SQL script `configs/init.sql` will initiate the database.

-## The default.yaml configuration file
+### The default.yaml configuration file
 `default.yaml` lives at `/goby/conf/default.yaml`.
 It is the base configuration file that specifies the basic services  and other essential configs used in the framework.

 ```